Skip to content

 The Problem

-The average American household throws away 31.9% of the food it buys — roughly $1,500 per year going straight into the trash.
-That's not a statistic people feel, though.
-It's the half-bag of spinach liquefying in the crisper drawer, the yogurt shoved behind leftovers that expired two weeks ago, the chicken thighs you forgot you bought and now can't use.
-Nationally, household food waste accounts for 76 billion pounds annually (USDA, 2024), making homes the single largest source of wasted food in the country — bigger than restaurants and grocery stores combined.
-The tools that exist don't solve this.
-Recipe apps start with recipes, not ingredients.
-Grocery apps track prices but not pantries.
-Meal planners require 15 minutes of manual data entry that nobody sustains past the first week.
-The result: people keep buying food they already have, forgetting food they already bought, and throwing away money they can't afford to waste.
+The average American household throws away 31.9% of the food it buys — roughly $1,500/year.
+It's the spinach liquefying in the crisper, the yogurt hidden behind leftovers, the chicken you forgot you bought.
+Homes are the single largest source of food waste in the U.S. — bigger than restaurants and grocery stores combined.
+The tools that exist don't solve this: recipe apps start with recipes, grocery apps track prices but not pantries, and meal planners require manual entry nobody sustains past week one.

 Goals

-• Replace the mental model of 'what should I cook?' with 'what do I need to use before it goes bad?' — prioritizing expiring ingredients automatically
+• Replace 'what should I cook?' with 'what do I need to use before it goes bad?'

-• Reduce scan-to-pantry time to under 5 seconds so the habit actually sticks past day one
+• Reduce scan-to-pantry time to under 5 seconds so the habit sticks past day one

-• Connect pantry inventory directly to recipes, then connect missing ingredients directly to the cheapest nearby store
+• Connect pantry inventory to recipes, then connect missing ingredients to the cheapest nearby store

-• Design for the real moment of use — standing in the kitchen at 6pm, tired, deciding whether to cook or order delivery
+• Design for the real moment: standing in the kitchen at 6pm, tired, deciding whether to cook or order delivery

 Research